danialbka/allinonescraper/README.md

 ## Codex auto-fix (developer mode)

-If a site breaks, run with `--codex-autofix`.
-On errors it will:
+If a site breaks, on errors it can offer an in-app Codex auto-fix.
+It will:

 1. Ask permission to run Codex
 2. If needed, prompt for headless login using `codex login --device-auth`